mn-mde-edfi/MDE-EdFi-Documentation/sandbox_cert_b_marss.md

 _Note_: as in the Student record, the student's legal name should be used in the StudentEducationOrganizationAssociation.

 ### Language Academic Honors
 This collection object within the SEOA records one or more Student Academic distinctions awarded for languages including World Languages Proficiency Certificate, Bilingual Seal, and Multilingual Seal.
+See [additional documentation](README.md#language-academic-honor-documentation) in the readme file.

 **Prerequisite Data**
  - School